|Rewards Rating:||4.4 / 5|

 Chase Customer Service Ratings

-Other Notable Features: First checked bag free, discounted companion pass, no foreign transaction fees, lost luggage reimbursement, car rental insurance, purchase security, concierge service, exclusive events and entertainment, shopping discounts, 20% back on all Alaska Airlines inflight purchases and 50% off day passes at the Alaska Lounge
+Other Notable Features: First checked bag free, discounted companion pass, no foreign transaction fees, lost luggage reimbursement, car rental insurance, concierge service, shopping discounts, 20% back on all Alaska Airlines inflight purchases

 Alaska Airlines has a limited footprint and flies mostly in the Western U.S. But there is a reason why it has amassed a small army of devoted flyers.
 Alaska miles can carry you further than miles from other popular programs.
 The major strengths of Alaska’s MileagePlan are a great redemption scheme, generous routing rules, and a vast network of domestic and international partners.

 The Alaska Airlines Visa Signature credit card gives you an opportunity to get bonus miles for things you have to do anyway, such as paying for your airline expenses.
-Aside from having a better-than-average earning scheme, it also offers a generous bags allowance and a companion ticket when you meet the spending and purchase requirements in the first 90 days.
+Aside from having a better-than-average earning scheme, it also offers a generous bags allowance and a companion ticket when you meet the spending requirements.

 Great sign-up bonus

-Also, the Alaska Airlines card offers a companion fare starting at $121 ($99 fare plus taxes and fees from $22) when you first sign up and spend $2,000 in the first 90 days in addition to each year on your account anniversary.
 Considering the value of an Alaska airlines ticket (which can range, for example, higher than $500 if you choose a route to Hawaii), this places Alaska’s incentives for new cardholders on par with some of the largest sign-up offers.
 That’s not even factoring in the 40,000 bonus points, which can can be worth up to $720 based on the latest valuations from The Points Guy (1.8 cents per point).

 Good earning scheme for an airline card